gabbo89/EEA2024-2025/docs/3a4a_genome_wide_R.md

 # from the genomic coordinate of the windows
 my_labels <- my_breaks[-1]

-# compare the length of the vectors with length()
+# Compare the length of the vectors with length()
 length(my_breaks)
 length(my_labels)

-# add the label to the new vector
+# Add the label to the new vector
 cut (all_genomic_positions, breaks= my_breaks, labels=my_labels)
 ```